antonymagee/Ping-Pong-API/README.md

     call to list all games.

 ### Stretch requirements
-Here are some additional things you can add if you wish to take this further:
+We also encourage you to have fun with this and put your own stamp on it.
+So here are some other things that you can try for "bonus points":

 -   Persist the data to disk so it survives a restart of the api (please include everything required to run your application if you do this.)